Arobase92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-prints all possible combinations of two letters, except oo 13-prints a number with two decimal places
-14- script that converts a number from base 10 to base 16
+14- script that converts a number from base 10 to base 16 15- script that encodes and decodes text using the rot13 encryption